Engagement Model

 When This Becomes Critical

-This capability becomes important when:
+This discipline becomes important when:

-- decisions are being automated or accelerated
+- decisions are being automated or scaled

 - multiple systems or domains are involved in execution